Everything You Need to Know About Olive Oil

 Olive oil comes in various grades, each with unique characteristics based on production methods and quality.
 The most well-known varieties include:

 - Virgin Olive Oil: Slightly lower in quality than extra virgin but still made through a similar cold-pressing method.
-It has a slightly higher acidity and may not be as flavorful as EVOO.
+Virgin oils and virgin olive oils are unrefined, retain more antioxidants and polyphenols, but are of lesser quality than extra virgin olive oils due to higher acidity.
+Virgin oil is a category with the highest levels of antioxidants and polyphenols among unrefined oils, though it may not be as flavorful as EVOO.

 For those interested in more environmentally-conscious choices, organic olive oil is produced without pesticides or synthetic fertilizers, ensuring a cleaner product.
 Organic certification signifies that the olive oil meets strict standards of production and sustainability.